 - Clean, peel and deseed the pumpkin and cut in small chunks.

-- Put the pumpkin chunks, onions and cubed carrots into a heavy pan.
-Pour in the stock and olive oil.
+- Put the pumpkin chunks and onions into a large, heavy pan.
+Pour in the stock or water and olive oil.
 Then bring the pan to the boil.

 - Reduce the heat, cover the pan and simmer for about 25 minutes, or until all the vegetables are cooked.

 - Puree the soup in a blender and return to the pan.

 - Over a low heat, season with salt, freshly ground black pepper, ground cumin and pul biber, red pepper flakes or chili flakes.
 Combine well and turn the heat off.

 - Pour the soup into serving bowls.
 Swirl a tablespoonful of plain yoghurt over (if you prefer).
 Sprinkle a few sunflower seeds or roasted pumpkin seeds, as well as little red pepper flakes and ground cumin, if you like.
 I also like to drizzle a little extra virgin olive oil over the soup before serving.